-There is no requirement for the Directors to hold shares in the Company and the table above shows the Directors' beneficial interests and the interests of those persons closely associated to them.
-As at 13 March 2024, being the latest practicable date prior to the publication of this Annual Report, the Directors in office and their interests in the Ordinary Shares of the Company were as follows: Atul Devani 352,471; David Allan 58,616; Bill Nixon 1,075,253; Keith Pickering 242,386 and David Priseman nil.
+There is no requirement for Directors to hold shares in the Company and the table above shows the beneficial interests of the Directors and their close associates.
+As at 7 March 2024, being the last practicable date prior to the publication of this Annual Report, the interest of Jane Stewart in the Ordinary Shares of the Company was 61,481 shares following her allotment of Ordinary Shares on 8 February 2024 under the Company's Offer for Subscription.
+The interests of Graham Miller, Gordon Humphries and Charles Young remained unchanged.